inkVerb/Guru/Android/adb-fastboot.md

 `sudo adb devices` # list attached devices to see if everything is working

-`sudo adb push my-custom-rom.zip destination/on/phone` # copies ROM to phone if you didn't in Android or the SD
+`sudo adb push my-custom-rom.zip destination/on/phone` # copies ROM to phone if you didn't in Android or the SD, ie: `sudo adb push my-custom-rom.zip sdcard`

 `sudo adb sideload my-custom-rom.zip` # sideload install method